-The results of this first diamond core exploration drilling on the Company's Chandalar gold property have exposed what the Company believes is a wide-spread system of gold mineralization at intervals from surface to depths of up to 120 meters (about 400 feet).
-The Company also believes the mass of rock affected by the mineralizing system to be large, as more than 50 gold showings are scattered over about six square miles (fifteen square kilometers), only a fraction of which has yet been drill-tested.
+The results of this first diamond core exploration drilling on our Chandalar gold property have exposed what we believe is a wide-spread system of gold mineralization at intervals from surface to depths of up to 120 meters (about 400 feet).
+We also believe the mass of rock affected by the mineralizing system to be large, as more than 50 gold showings are scattered over about six square miles (fifteen square kilometers), only a fraction of which has yet been drill-tested.
 The drill cores contain a total of 56 mineralized intervals of 0.5 or greater grams per tonne gold (g/t Au) that average 2.3 meters (7.5 feet) in length and have a weighted average grade of 1.66 g/t Au (see table below).
-Gold-bearing intercepts were obtained in 72% of the holes, with many having multiple intercepts.
+Goldbearing intercepts were obtained in 72% of the holes, with many having multiple intercepts.

-Drilling results draw the Company to focus particularly on two prospects - Aurora and Rock Glacier - which the Company believes are geologically associated and related to the same controlling mineralizing features.
+Drilling results draw us to focus on two prospects - Aurora and Rock Glacier - which we believe are geologically associated and related to the same controlling mineralizing features.
 Intercepts include: